 Except to the extent provided in Sec.
 I.B. below, any member of the University community that engages in expressive activity at a campus location must submit a request for reservation of that location.

 B. Spontaneous Campus Expression

 1. Free Expression Areas: To accommodate the need for immediate and spontaneous demonstration and to better facilitate the free exchange of ideas, the University has also designated “Free Expression Areas” for speeches and demonstrations in high visibility areas.
-These areas are the Tate Student Center Plaza and the Memorial Hall Plaza, which are available for this purpose between 8:00 am and 9:00 pm, Monday through Friday.
+These areas are the Tate Student Center Plaza, the Memorial Hall Plaza, and the Tate Student Center North West Lawn (adjacent to the flagpole and the front of the Miller Learning Center), which are available for this purpose between 8:00 am and 9:00 pm, Monday through Friday.
 Although it is not necessary, for students and other University affiliated speakers, to request a reservation for use of the Free Expression Area for the purposes of expression, the University encourages all parties to contact the Associate Dean of Students for scheduling to minimize reservation conflicts and best accommodate all interested users.
 Groups of ten (10) or more persons wishing to gather in the Free Expression Areas at times other than the hours noted above are required to provide notice by calling the University Police Shift Commander at (706) 542-2200.